StefanTodoran/elwha-segmentation/README.md

 This repository contains a python workflow for reconstruction of misaligned image datasets which span multiple colorspaces, and the application of these techniques on a specific dataset.

-The dataset in question is made up of 812 RGB and IR aerial photographs taken from a plane flown over the Elwah river in 2012.
+The dataset in question is made up of 812 RGB and IR aerial photographs taken from a plane flown over the Elwha river in 2012.
 The purpose of this project is to prepare the dataset for more advanced computer vision processing like cold water refuge mapping.

 ## Problem Statement